ianrahman/ian-rahman-resume/README.md

-# ian-rahman-resume
+# The Curriculum Vitae of Ian Rahman

-The Curriculum Vitae of Ian Rahman
+A Swift playground that shares a little about who I am.
+Hope you enjoy!